stuerp/foo_vis_spectrum_analyzer/README.md

 * Improved: Rendering occurs on a separate thread resulting in smoother animation.
 * Improved: Re-designed configuration dialog to fit on installations scaled higher than 100%.
+* Fixed: Some settings were reset when the configuration dialog re-opened during the same session.

 v0.5.0.0, 2023-12-08